16.7. DNS

 Blocklist Categories allow you to block hosts by different categories.

 16.7.5.2.
-Blocklists
+Custom Blocklists

-DNS Blocklist
+DNS Custom Blocklist

 Multiple Custom Blocklist entries can be added with a hostname or domains.
 Each one can be enabled or disabled, independently from the categories.